BlockDevsUnited/TokenTutorial/README.md

   - Make sure you are still on the Run tab

+  - Delect YourTokenName in the drop down menu

   - Click Deploy

   - Approve the transaction on metamask.
 You may need to enable pop ups on your browser